 6. Applicability of results of overcompensation analysis

 According to the New EGO, the monitoring of the renewable market with the purpose of determining a potential overcompensation situation must be performed by ANRE every six months (instead of yearly, as currently set out by Law 220/2008).
 The report containing the relevant conclusions must be published within 90 days from the end of the monitoring period.
-Within 30 days from publication of a report ascertaining the existence of overcompensation, ANRE must propose to the Government measures for the decrease of the number of GCs granted for the relevant technology.
+Within 30 days from publication of a report ascertaining the existence of overcompensation, ANRE must propose to the Government measures for the decrease of the number of GCs granted for the relevant technology find more about workers compensation attorney in philadelphia.
 These measures must be approved by Government decision within 60 days and are applicable to renewable power producers which obtain the accreditation decision from ANRE after the entry into force of the Government Decision.